-Roy Bentley is one of only two players to captain Chelsea to the League Championship.
-He is the joint third highest goalscorer in our history with 150 goals from his 367 appearances and was top scorer in each of his eight seasons at the club.
+Roy Bentley was the first to captain Chelsea to the League Championship.
+He is the joint-fifth highest goalscorer in our history with 150 goals from his 367 appearances and was top scorer in each of his eight seasons at the club.

 Yet his career at the club started slowly and he scored just three times in his first 15 games after joining from Newcastle United for £11,000 in January 1948.

 It was only the following season when Roy began to play slightly deeper than most centre-forwards of the time, a tactic that unsettled defenders, that he found the net regularly.
 He scored 23 goals and earned the first of his 12 England caps.